 - Whether the motorist was driving over a hill

-- Whether the road the driver was operating a vehicle on was crowded, remote, or residential
+- Traffic conditions or whether the road the driver was operating a vehicle on was crowded, remote, or residential

 - Whether a railroad crossing was close by